DataCueCo/datacue-help/docs/shopify/notifications.md

 1. Position to show the notification bell, you can pick between top left, top right, bottom left or bottom right.
 (See the [next topic](#advanced-positioning) for a more advanced method)

-2. Pick a panel color which is helpful to match the panel design better to your website.
+2. Pick a panel color to match the colors with your website.
 If you're a developer, feel free to override the CSS we use to make more advanced design changes.

-3. Customize the text shown in the panel, helpful if your website is not in english, or if you just want to use your own distinctive copy.
+3. Select the language between English and Spanish to match your website.
+If you have a request for another language, let us know!

 ## Advanced Positioning